standstaff/docs2/_xcl/dep/det.md

 udver: '2'
 ---

 The relation determiner (`det`) holds between a nominal head and its [determiner](DET).
-In Classical Armenian, only one subtype of words with UPOS DET, the articles, can take the relation `det`.
-By contrast, pronominal adjectives and quantifiers, which can have adpositions and articles as their own dependencies, are attached to their head with the [amod]() relation.
+In Classical Armenian, pronominal adjectives and quantifiers can have adpositions and articles as their own dependents, which are attached to their head with the [det]() relation.
+This is an exception from the general rule, according to which determiners cannot have dependents.

 ~~~ conllu
 1	Եւ	եւ	CCONJ	_	_	2	cc	_	_